-Each of the four partner organisations announced today will act as a ‘Relevant Authority’, bringing together groups of industry experts to build a consensus approach to the definition and measurement of value under the ‘Five Capitals model’.
+Each of the five partner organisations announced today will act as a ‘Relevant Authority’, bringing together groups of industry experts to build a consensus approach to the definition and measurement of value under the ‘Five Capitals model’.
 The resulting methodology will be used to drive consistent value-based decision making throughout all stages of the investment lifecycle – from business case, through procurement and delivery and into operation.
 Crucially, the approach will also support a data-driven approach to decision making, with consistent project and asset performance data being fed back to identify best practice and inform future decisions.

 The development of the Value Definition will provide the foundation for the remaining elements of the Value Toolkit, which will be formally launched during Future of Building Week (13 – 17 July 2020).
 The complete Toolkit will help clients to:

 - Establish a balanced value profile for each project or programme, shaped by both strategic policy ambitions (e.g. Net Zero, Modern Methods of Construction) and specific client, local and user needs, with a baseline Investment Value Index, based on established metrics and benchmarks, against which decisions and options can be assessed in the development and procurement phases;

 - Select the best Delivery Model and Commercial Strategy to maximise realisation of value, based on value needs and considering the market context, risk and capability specific to the project;